mandiant/capa/README.md

 # capa

 capa detects capabilities in executable files.
-You run it against a .exe or .dll and it tells you what it thinks the program can do.
+You run it against a PE file or shellcode and it tells you what it thinks the program can do.
 For example, it might suggest that the file is a backdoor, is capable of installing services, or relies on HTTP to communicate.

 ```